yalindogrusoz/sudoku/README.md

 # Killer Sudoku Solver with DLX

-This repository is a project under Pioneer Academics (https://pioneeracademics.com/), mentored by Prof. Carl Yerger (https://www.davidson.edu/people/carl-yerger), within the field of Combinatorics and Graph Theory.
-Knuth's Algorithm X (https://arxiv.org/abs/cs/0011047), which efficiently solves the Exact Cover Problem using his data structure DLX (a 2D-doubly-linked-list), was adapted to Killer Sudoku for its efficient soltution.
+This repository is for a project during [Pioneer Academics](https://pioneeracademics.com/), mentored by [Prof. Carl Yerger](https://www.davidson.edu/people/carl-yerger), within the field of Combinatorics and Graph Theory.
+[Knuth's Algorithm X](https://arxiv.org/abs/cs/0011047), which efficiently solves the Exact Cover Problem using his data structure DLX (a 2D-doubly-linked-list), was adapted to Killer Sudoku for its efficient soltution.
 Details of the work can be accessed [here](SudokuDLX.pdf).

 ## Execution Instructions